UniMath/agda-unimath/src/synthetic-homotopy-theory/cocones-under-sequential-diagrams.lagda.md

   { l1 : Level} (A : sequential-diagram l1)
   where

-  bottom-map-cofork-cocone-sequential-diagram :
+  left-map-cofork-cocone-sequential-diagram :
-    Σ ℕ (family-sequential-diagram A) → Σ ℕ (family-sequential-diagram A) bottom-map-cofork-cocone-sequential-diagram = id
+    Σ ℕ (family-sequential-diagram A) → Σ ℕ (family-sequential-diagram A) left-map-cofork-cocone-sequential-diagram = id

-  top-map-cofork-cocone-sequential-diagram :
+  right-map-cofork-cocone-sequential-diagram :
-    Σ ℕ (family-sequential-diagram A) → Σ ℕ (family-sequential-diagram A) top-map-cofork-cocone-sequential-diagram =
+    Σ ℕ (family-sequential-diagram A) → Σ ℕ (family-sequential-diagram A) right-map-cofork-cocone-sequential-diagram =
     map-Σ
       ( family-sequential-diagram A)
       ( succ-ℕ)